yehez73/shuttle/README.md

 go run .\databases\seeders\seeders.go
 ```

-It will created dummy user for starting access
+It will create a dummy user for starting access

 ### Then